-The Sloan Teaching Studio is up and running!
-The Teaching and Learning Technologies team first piloted self-service studios at Sloan in 2020.
+The MIT Sloan Teaching Studio is up and running!
+The Teaching and Learning Technologies team first piloted self-service studios at MIT Sloan in 2020.
 Sloan’s faculty made such fantastic use of the prototype studios that we knew we wanted to build the real thing.
 Now, after many months spent designing, testing, and building, we’re inviting our community to take advantage of this fantastic resource.

 We designed the studio with you and your teaching in mind.
 The recording and broadcasting technology is streamlined so you can focus on teaching and learning.
-While the studio is self-service, AV technologists are on call to provide support.

 - cameras to capture your studio session;

 - a podium for your laptop;

 - a whiteboard that you can use just like the whiteboard in a classroom;